mickael-menu/ShadowVim/README.md

 The following commands are available in your bindings when Neovim is run by ShadowVim.

 * `SVPress` triggers a keyboard shortcut or mouse click in Xcode.
 The syntax is the same as Neovim's key bindings, e.g. `SVPress <D-s>` to save the current file.
 Mouse clicks are performed at the current caret location.
+* `SVOpenTUI` launches a Terminal window with a Neovim text user interface of the embedded Neovim instance.
+    * This is useful to solve issues with Neovim such as a blocking prompt.
 * `SVReset` kills Neovim and resets the synchronization.
 This might be useful if you get stuck.
 * `SVSetInputUI` lets Xcode handle all key events.
 Press <kbd>Esc</kbd> to cancel.
 * `SVSetInputNvim` forwards key events to Neovim, even in Insert mode.
 Press <kbd>Esc</kbd> to cancel.